ibm-cloud-docs/vpc/snapshots_vpc_planning.md

 ## Planning to create and use snapshots
 {: #planning-for-data-encryption-snap}

-Consider the following prerequisites before you create snapshots.
+Consider the following topics and requisites before you create snapshots.

 | Item | Considerations |
 |------|----------------|